-Lighting, angle of view, posture – the look and skill of a professional can show our individuality on film.
+Lighting, angle of view, posture – the look and skill can show our individuality on film.
 Some photographers are known for discovering hitherto unknown aspects of a person’s personality – almost like psychoanalysts.
-But for a miracle to happen, a balance is needed between self-awareness, the model’s self-respect and respect for others, in this case the photographer.
+But for a miracle to happen, a balance is needed between self-awareness, the model’s self-respect, and respect for others, in this case, the photographer.

-For professional photographer William, everyone is photogenic.
-“Of course, some faces are easier to photograph, others more difficult, but our job is to see and play on the features of each,” he says. - I remember how one day I asked my friend, who was terrified of the camera lens, to come to my photo session.
-At first we chatted for a long time, she said that she didn’t like herself: nose, extra pounds, folds under the chin.
+I remember how I asked my friend, who was terrified of the camera lens, to come to my photo session one day.
+At first, we chatted for a long time; she said that she didn’t like herself: nose, extra pounds, folds under the chin.
 At the beginning of the shoot, she was tense, nervous, doing everything to ruin the photo.
-It took an hour for her to finally relax.
-Time is the determining factor for a good portrait.
-When I showed her the resulting photographs on the big screen, she cried - because for the first time she saw herself beautiful.
-She never thought it could be like that."
+It took an hour for her to relax finally.

 Are we all photogenic?
 “The answer is definitely yes, but only if you agree to trust the photographer,” says Pierre-Anthony Allard.
-“If you relax and let the photographer guide you, he can capture your beauty, that subtle moment when your inner light meets the outer light, when something unpredictable and exciting shines through the skin, is read in the eye.
+“If you relax and let the photographer guide you, he can capture your beauty, that subtle moment when your inner light meets the exterior light when something unpredictable and exciting shines through the skin is read in the eye.

 - Find your best three-quarter angle.

-- Exercise to relax the muscles of the mouth before shooting: move your lips silently, so they will take the ideal position.
+- Exercise to relax the mouth’s muscles before shooting: move your lips silently so that they will take the ideal position.